EOSIO/eos/docs/cleos/how-to-guides/how-to-transfer-an-eosio.token.md

 ## Steps

-Assumed you would like to transfer `0.0001 SYS` token to an account called `bob` from an account called `alice`
+Assume you would like to transfer `0.0001 SYS` token to an account called `bob` from an account called `alice`, execute the following:

 ```shell
 cleos transfer alice bob "0.0001 SYS" "Hodl!" -p alice@active
 ```